ChangHaiBin/sample_websocket_app/README.md

 # How to use:

-1. Run a local version of Redis and pymongo on your computer.
+1. Run a local version of Redis and MongoDB on your computer.

 2. Run host_script.websocket_host.py